coixinet/spain-id/readme.md

 ## What is this?
-A very small library to validate spanish id documents (NIF, CIF, NIE)
+A very small library to validate spanish id documents (NIF, CIF, NIE).

 ## Installation